Juliusz Rómmel: Ancestry

 Although the Rummel family felt Polish and spoke Polish at home, they were in fact heirs to one of the oldest German families in Central Europe, tracing its roots to a certain Matthias Heinrich Freiherr von Rummel, a Livonian Brother of the Sword who in 1332 owned the Getzingen castle near Jülich in Westphalia and settled in Courland to support the Teutonic Knights in their struggle against the pagan Balts.

 Early career and World War I

-Juliusz Karol Wilhelm Józef Rómmel graduated from the Konstantin's Artillery School in St. Petersburg in 1903.
-He served in the Russian Army under Tsar Nicholas II.
+Juliusz Karol Wilhelm Józef Rómmel graduated from the Konstantin Artillery School in St. Petersburg in 1903.
+He served in the Imperial Russian Army under Tsar Nicholas II.
 In September 1903 he was appointed second lieutenant and in September 1909 vice-captain.
 He participated in the Russo-Japanese War between 1904 and 1905, for which he received the Medal of the Red Cross.
 He also attended the College of Physical Education.